Skip to main content

 Cap Generation

-When capStart or capEnd is true, the sweep operation adds triangulated faces at the ends: Source: /workspace/source/main/opengeometry-three/src/shapes/sweep.ts:95-96
+When capStart or capEnd is true, the sweep operation adds triangulated faces at the ends: Source: /workspace/source/main/opengeometry/src/shapes/sweep.ts:95-96

 Best Practices